Date: Wed, 3 Apr 2002 16:11:03 +0200

 Yes, very good.
 I wish i could share with you my current rapt reading

-of a new book by architectural philosopher Sandford Kwinter, a book
+of a new book by architectural philosopher Sandford Kwinter, a book that

-is entitled "Architectures of Time" (Towards a Theory of the
+is entitled "Architectures of Time" (Towards a Theory of the Event in

-Modernist Culture, MIT Press) and which I just bought on Saturday, it
+Modernist Culture, MIT Press) and which I just bought on Saturday, it is

 a study of science and art in early 20th century modernism, deals with